 Fairview Avenue North Bridge Replacement

-The Seattle Department of Transportation (SDOT) is committed to maintaining safety for all users of Fairview Ave N. The current bridge, built more than 65 years ago, needs to be replaced.
-The timber-supported bridge is structurally deficient and seismically vulnerable.
+The Seattle Department of Transportation (SDOT) is committed to maintaining safety for all users of Fairview Ave N. The oldest portion of the current bridge was built more than 65 years ago.
+It is the last timber-supported bridge on an arterial road in Seattle and needs to be replaced.
+While safe for travel today, the bridge is structurally deficient and seismically vulnerable, including the newer portion of the bridge (steel and concrete).
 Located on the southeast shore of Lake Union near the 1200 block of Fairview Ave N in Seattle, the bridge is next to the historic Lake Union Steam Plant building.

 *The project will comply with all necessary environmental permitting and associated schedules

 Project Budget and FundingThe total project estimate is $42 million and the project is fully funded in three ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC), and funds from the Move Seattle levy.

 Please contact MariLyn Yim, Project Manager, at 206-684-3190 or FairviewBridge@seattle.gov with any questions or concerns.